 Marriage fraud can expose both the foreign-born person and the U.S. citizen to serious legal and practical consequences, and discussed here.

 Let's talk about the practical consequences of entering into a false marriage.
-It may seem like an exciting idea to you now, and the U.S. citizen may even enjoy the sense of self-sacrifice that comes with thwarting the law on your behalf.
-But such sentiments are likely to wear off as the days and years go by.
+It might seem like an exciting idea to some.
+The U.S. citizen might even enjoy the sense of self-sacrifice that comes with thwarting the law on someone's behalf.

 Here's why.
 This isn't a matter of simply turning in an application and getting your green card.
 The immigration laws have put into place so many steps to getting a marriage-based green card, and incorporated so many tests into the process, that only a truly married couple is likely to have the fortitude to get through it.

-As a condition of your immigrating, your U.S. spouse would need to show evidence of sufficient income or assets to support you.
-For details, see, “Financial Support You'll Need to Apply For a Family-Based Green Card.”
-What's more, he or she would have to sign an I-864 Affidavit of Support promising to repay the U.S. government if you end up needing government assistance.
-That obligation lasts for approximately ten years, even if you divorce!
-That should make your U.S. friend think twice.
+As a condition of the foreign-born person immigrating, the U.S. spouse would need to show evidence of sufficient income or assets to provide support.
+For details, see, Financial Support You'll Need to Apply For a Family-Based Green Card.
+What's more, the U.S. spouse would have to sign an I-864 Affidavit of Support, which promises to repay the U.S. government if the immigrant ends up needing government assistance.
+That obligation lasts for approximately ten years, even if the couple divorces!
+That should make the U.S. citizen think twice.

-If adjusting status in the U.S., your spouse will be expected to attend the interview as well.
-You'll be expected to show up at the interview with lots of evidence that your marriage is the real thing: documents showing things like the birth of children, shared real estate, insurance, bank accounts, car ownership, and so on.
+If adjusting status in the United States, the U.S. spouse will need to attend the interview as well.
+You'll be expected to show up at the USCIS office with lots of evidence that the marriage is the real thing: documents showing things like the birth of children and shared real estate, insurance, bank accounts, car ownership, and so on.

-The interview also gives the immigration authorities an opportunity to ask you lots of probing and personal questions.
-Learn more about this in “What Happens at The Green Card Marriage Interview?”
+The USCIS interview also gives the immigration authorities an opportunity to ask lots of probing and personal questions.
+Learn more in What Happens at The Green Card Marriage Interview?